 The players listed below could provide difference-making stats for DraftKings participants today.

-Colby Rasmus: With 32 homers across 511 at-bats since joining the Astros at the outset of 2015, Rasmus has emerged as one of the most powerful outfielders in the American League.
-He could go deep or drive in multiple runs when he brings his lifetime .791 OPS against right-handers (.675 vs. lefties) into a matchup with Twins righty Alex Meyer (career 3 2/3 innings).
+Colby Rasmus: With 28 homers since the outset of 2015, Rasmus has emerged as one of the most powerful outfielders in the American League.
+He could go deep or drive in multiple runs when he brings his lifetime .790 OPS against right-handers (.675 vs. lefties) into a matchup with Red Sox righty Steven Wright (career 4.28 FIP, 1.30 WHIP).

-All statistics are accurate through the completion of Sunday's games.
+All statistics are accurate through the completion of Wednesday's games.

 Fred Zinkie is the lead fantasy baseball writer for MLB.com.
 Follow him on Twitter at @FredZinkieMLB This story was not subject to the approval of Major League Baseball or its clubs.